bvm-org/bvm/README.md

     *Before*: <code>a<sub>0</sub>, a<sub>1</sub>, ..., a<sub>n - 1</sub>, n]</code>
     *After*: <code>a<sub>0</sub>, a<sub>1</sub>, ..., a<sub>n - 1</sub>, a<sub>0</sub>, a<sub>1</sub>, ..., a<sub>n - 1</sub>]</code>
     *where* `n` is a non-negative integer.
-    *Errors*: Will error if there are fewer than `n - 1` items on the operand stack, or if `n` is not a non-negative integer.
+    *Errors*: Will error if there are fewer than `n` items on the operand stack, or if `n` is not a non-negative integer.
     > Duplicates the top `n` items of the current operand stack.
 As with `DUPLICATE`, reference types are shared, not cloned themselves.